danii-ree/Diving-Deep/README.md

 # Diving Deep
 Discover the ocean and face the monsters within.
-Diving deep is a game where you pass levels to get your treasure
+Diving deep is a game where you pass levels and unconver mysteries to get the ultimate treasure.